SD Network

 The theme of the channel is: Self-Determination is Empowerment.
 It’s a place where self-advocates can be seen and heard, connect with others, and mentor each other.
 The hope is that the channel can be used as a teaching tool and show examples of what is possible.

-Videos are posted weekly on a variety of topics self-advocates care about such as technology, employment, caregivers, independent living, and advocacy.
+Videos are posted a couple times a month on a variety of topics self-advocates care about such as technology, employment, caregivers, independent living, and advocacy.

 Check out the newest videos on the channel: